mitric-lab/programming_theochem/src/psets/pset_04.md

 $r_y = 1.4\ \mathrm{\AA}$ for the first 12 electrically neutral states.**

 Expected results:
-Right panel of the graph above.
+The right panel of the graph above.

 &nbsp;